Who Is Mr. Robert House in FALLOUT? The History of New Vegas’ Ruler, Explained

 House’s morality (or lack thereof) has been debated among the Fallout fanbase for the past fifteen years.
 House is a man with a single-minded focus who allows for no distractions.
 Monitoring or controlling the lives of the people in the Mojave has never been of any interest to him.
 The preservation and newfound flourishing of mankind, through throwing off the shackles of the past is, by all accounts, his singular interest.
 However, with a goal so large and lofty, you can imagine that the man behind these plans might find singular human lives, or even large groups of them …fairly insignificant.
 His take on democracy is also not the most positive one.

 Love him or hate him, House is a force to be reckoned with.
-Once the Fallout show confirms which of the multiple endings from New Vegas is canon, we’ll see how Mr. Robert House is going to play into the events of the show moving forward.
-Can you imagine House and Cooper in a room together?
-Because I’m imagining it, and I’m loving it.
+And we can’t wait to see how Mr. Robert House is going to play into the events of Fallout season two moving forward.
+We can’t wait for him to hopefully show up in the Wasteland.

 Originally published on April 25, 2024.